Ballyvaughan Sewerage Scheme

 This project is needed to stop untreated wastewater being discharged directly into the sea at Ballyvaughan Bay.
 Ballyvaughan is a busy village with many pubs, restaurants, shops, B&Bs and other amenities including boating, fishing, scuba diving and other sea activities.

-- The new pipes, pumping station and treatment plant have all been sized to accommodate an increase in the local population.
+- The new treatment plant has been sized to accommodate an increase in the local population.

 - Ensure compliance with national and EU regulations relating to the treatment of wastewater.

 We understand that this type of work can be inconvenient but from experience know that short term disruption will give way to long term benefits.
 We thank the community in advance for their patience.

 We will endeavour to keep the local community and stakeholders updated as this project progresses.
 For more information about this project please visit our Dedicated Project page.